Weed Control: A Program that Works

 A few things to know about post-emergent treatment:

-- A complete program uses several post-emergent treatments through the season, spaced about 30 to 60 days apart, so new weeds get caught as they appear instead of taking over between visits
+- A complete program uses several post-emergent treatments through the season, spaced about 30 to 60 days apart, so new weeds get caught as they appear instead of taking over between visits.

 - This is most effective when paired with fertilization and proper watering, which strengthens the grass and reduces future weed pressure naturally